 - Time Requirements.
-Face to face courses during a fall/spring semester require three hours of study outside of the classroom for each hour in class.
-Thus for a four credit course, each week during the regular semester consists of four hours in class and twelve hours outside of class, for a total of 16 hours per week.
-For an online course, the numbers are the same, but (obviously) all 16 hours are outside of class. - Time Management.
-A very important part of taking an online course is effective time management.
+For a three credit course, each week during the regular semester consists of three hours in class and at least nine hours outside of class, minimum. - Time Management.
+A very important part of taking any course is effective time management.
 Set aside specific time blocks during the week to work on this course.
 Pay attention to assignment deadlines.
 This is NOT a self-paced course, where the assignments may be completed at your own pace by the end of the semester.
-There are specific deadlines for every assignment, and they cannot be extended under any circumstance. - Communication.
-In an online course, our primary method of communication is by email and the Online Course Portal (details below).
+There are specific deadlines for every assignment, and they cannot be extended under any circumstances. - Communication.
+An additional method of communication, other than in class, is by email and the Online Course Portal (details below).
 It is essential that you be reachable by email, so if you do not currently check your official college email every day, you must start.
 I will assume that 24 hours after I send you an email you will have read it, and you will be responsible for its contents.
 No exceptions.
-If your access to email is inconsistent, then an online course is a very bad choice.

-For my part, I will always answer any messages you post to me within 24 hours, including weekends.
+For my part, I will always answer any messages you send me within 24 hours, including weekends.
 Often, I will respond quite quickly, but you should plan on having a response within 24 hours.
 This is another reason why you should expect to complete your assignments at least 24 hours in advance of the posted deadline (see below).